Anthurium scherzerianum

 Anthurium scherzerianum, the flamingo flower or pigtail plant, is a species of Anthurium (family Araceae) native to Costa Rica.
 It has gained the Royal Horticultural Society's Award of Garden Merit as an ornamental houseplant, kept at 15 C or higher.
 It is naturally an epiphyte, growing on trees in the rainforest.

-A. scherzerianum typically reaches 12-18 in tall.
+Anthurium scherzerianum typically reaches 12-18 in tall.
 Its most striking feature is its orange-red curly spadix.
 It produces shiny, lance-shaped leaves about 8 in long.
 Common pests include mealybugs, aphids, and soft scale.
 When growing indoors, it needs bright indirect sunlight for 10 to 12 hours a day depending on the season.
-If the light is not bright enough, the number of flowers (flower density) will be very less.
+If the light is not bright enough, the number of flowers (flower density) will be diminished greatly.
 While often grown as a houseplant, it may be grown outdoors in the US in USDA hardiness zones 11 and 12.

-The leaves contain calcium oxalate crystals, making them poisonous if ingested.
-The sap of the leaves may also irritate skin.